YYinBurgh/YYinBurgh.github.io/_pages/about.md

 <!--- News --->
 ## News

 - **(August 2021)** Our paper examinging **people's privacy concerns and attitudes towards increasingly diverse use of facial recognition technology in public places** has been accepted by <a href="https://www.usenix.org/conference/soups2021" target="_blank">the 17th Symposium on Usable Privacy and Security (SOUPS 2021)</a>!
-Find our <a href="https://www.usenix.org/conference/soups2021/presentation/zhang-shikun" target="_blank">paper and slides </a> here!
+Take a look at our <a href="https://www.usenix.org/conference/soups2021/presentation/zhang-shikun" target="_blank">paper and slides </a>!

 - **(July, 2021)** We presented two papers at <a href="https://petsymposium.org/2021/" target="_blank">the 21st Privacy Enhancing Technogloies Symposium (PETS 2021)</a>!
   - The <a href="https://petsymposium.org/2021/files/papers/issue2/popets-2021-0028.pdf" target="_blank">first paper </a> explored **people's privacy expectations and preferences towards a wide range of video analytics deployments**.